VentGrey/Epitaph/README.md

 ### Check for dependencies and compatibility + Compile rust goodies

-You should run the `install` script, mind that it **WON'T**  install anything, we have `leftwm-theme` for that.
+You should run the `epitaph` script, mind that it **WON'T**  install anything, we have `leftwm-theme` for that.
 This script will check if you have all the correct dependencies in order to install this theme.

 ### NO!
 I'm too lazy, do it for me! >.<